Banner244/LinuxFontInstallerGUI/README.md

 # LinuxFontInstallerGUI
-Very simple Font Installer for Linux Systems for .ttf files.
+Very simple Font Installer for Linux Systems for .ttf and .otf files.

 Using Gtkmm 4.